RafalWilinski/blog/src/content/post/generating-jsons-with-llm-beyond-basics/index.md

 const merged = responses.reduce((acc, curr) => ({ ...acc, ...curr }), {});
 ```

 Be careful though.
 As I mentioned before, sequence of fields and their co-presence does matter in LLM world.
 Make sure that your groups are independent logically and that they don't have any dependencies on each other.
-In case of
+In practical example - if you have an invoice, you can split it into following independent subschemas: `Recipient`, `Sender`, `Items`.

 **Cost:** Multiplied input tokens usage.